Wrelks-Quantum/wrelks.github.io/_initialization/1 qiskit.md

 ## Install qiskit_textbook

 Installing the qiskit textbook allows you to create many more cool things inside of the qiskit framework such as quantum board games and a whole lot more.
-Thats why I always reccomend new users to install qiskit_textbook
+That's why I always recommend new users to install qiskit_textbook

 **Windows Users need to install pywin32**